T

 viewpoint

-An iconic Canadian landmark offering breathtaking panoramic views of the city and Lake Ontario from its observation decks.
-Experience the thrill of the glass floor and learn about the tower's construction.
+An iconic Canadian landmark offering breathtaking panoramic views of Toronto and Lake Ontario from its observation decks.
+Experience the thrill of the glass floor or dine at the revolving restaurant.

 • Book tickets online in advance to save time.